-therapist: Now, what is the thing you like least about smoking? client: leaves scent on hair and clothes.

-therapist: It seems that you value cleanliness and may feel frustrated by the lingering odor of smoke.

-Here is my method for evolving prompts: iterative and experimental.
+therapist: Now, what is the thing you like least about smoking? client: leaves scent on hair and clothes. therapist: It seems that you value cleanliness and may feel frustrated by the lingering odor of smoke.
+Here is a method for prompt engineering: it is both iterative and experimental.

+1. Write down your criterion for what makes the output acceptable, in English.
+This may involve looking up the definition of one or more words of the goal, or exploring other online resources so that you clearly understand it.
+This applies to both generation and classification.

-- 1. Write down your criterion for what makes the output acceptable or not. - 2.
-Draft a Prompt that uses that criterion to say what you want the model to generate. - 3.
-Then with just one input (which in the ML days would be called a training example); in the above example it is the green therapist and client statements, together with the prompt beforehand. - 4.
-Make it work perfectly.
-Keep evolving the prompt, using English, to make it work, and to correct anything that is wrong.
-However, do not use language that is specific to the input data, as that won't generalize VERY INTERESTING to me that this is the new notion of GENERALIZATION.
-RECALL what you've learned about generalization in prior ML class. - A. One thing to say here is that you need to use/cultivate an ability to write clearly, with good use of language and meaning of words.
-A writing class might help. - 5.
-Once you've made it work for 1 input example, make it work for two, using the same method - general words, not specific to example, but correcting any issues.
-REVIEW the above prompt for what are clearly some of these. - 6.
-Then, try the prompt on 5 input examples all at once, and label the outputs as good/not good with respect to your criterion. - 7.
-Move to 20.
-Measure success rate, again, manually with human labeling.
-And so on, perhaps then 50.
-Record the success rate.
+2. Draft a Prompt that uses that criterion to direct the model to generate what you want.

+3. Using just one input example (which in classical machine learning training would be called a training example) run the prompt and the example to see how well it works, in the OpenAI playground, on the model.

+4. Keep evolving the prompt, using English, to make it work perfectly.
+This means changing the prompt to correct anything that is wrong in the output.
+However, do not use language that is specific to the input data, as that won't generalize.
+Notice that the concept of generalization will In the prompt engineering world, it will be helpful to cultivate an ability to write clearly, with good use of language and meaning of words.

+5. Once you've made it work for one input example, make it work for two, using the same method - using a prompt with general words, not specific to example, but correcting any issues seen on the second example.
+See the above examples for some insights.

+6. Then, try the prompt on five more training input examples all at once, and label the outputs as good/not good with respect to your criterion.
+Evolve the prompt to succeed on all five.

+7. Test.
+Run the prompt on your 20 hold-out test set.
+Measure success rate yourself, i.e. with human labelling.
+Report your success rate.

+8. If the success rate is below 100% you could choose to iterate once again, adjusting the prompt to correct the non-successful outcomes.